daserzw/oidc-edu-wg/charter.md

 ## 2. Purpose

 The purpose of this working group is to develop a set of profiles for the OpenID Connect specifications to ease the adoption of OpenID Connect in the research and education (R&E) sector.
-The profiles will take into account existing practices of federated identity management in the R&E sector, current international standards to represent users that belong to R&E institutions, as well as the international trust fabric based on R&E identity federations.
+The profiles will take into account existing practices of federated identity management in the R&E sector, current international standards to represent users that belong to R&E institutions, as well as the existing international trust fabric based on R&E identity federations.

 ## 3. Scope